apache/incubator-hivemall/docs/gitbook/recommend/movielens_slim.md

 When $$K=2$$, the dataset is divided into training data and testing dataset.
 The number of training and testing samples are roughly the same.

+When we select slim's best hyperparameters, first, you train a slim model on training data and evaluate on testing data.
+And then, after you switch training data with testing data, you train on it and evaluate again.
+You can choose the best parameters based on the average of two evaluation values.

 ```sql
 drop table testing;
 create table testing